How do I obtain a title for my leased vehicle after I have purchased it?

 If the dealer does not handle the titling and registration of your vehicle, perhaps because you purchased the vehicle from an out-of-state dealer, you will have to submit the application documents yourself.
 You can apply in person at any of the MVA's full service branch offices.
-You also can mail the documents to the MVA's mail in title unit in the Glen Burnie office, or go to an where they will assist you in applying.
+You also can mail the documents to the MVA's mail in title unit in the Glen Burnie office, or go to an MVA licensed tag and title service where they will assist you in applying.

 Typically, the title application documents needed (along with payment for taxes and fees) include:

 - Proof of ownership – You must submit the vehicle's current title (in leasing company's name and reassigned to lessee or in leasing company's name, assigned to dealership then assigned to lessee on dealer reassignment).

 - Application form – Use the vehicle’s current title as your application form by completing the section entitled Application for Title and Registration.
 Be sure to include your insurance information.
 Your policy must conform to Maryland’s minimum liability insurance requirements.

 - Bill of sale

 - Odometer disclosure statement (on back of the title)